 - Share Paul with another organization in your area on the same day.
-By partnering, the investment in his services will be split in half for each group.
+By partnering, the time block and investment in his services will be split in half for each group.
 He can speak at your location in the morning and a neighboring site in the afternoon.

 - Secure a major sponsor to underwrite the investment in Paul’s services.
 In return, extend the offer for Paul to speak to the sponsoring organization during the same day.

 - To maximize your investment in Paul’s services, consider featuring him for a breakout session in addition to his keynote presentation.

 - Contact a local civic organization, your community’s chamber of commerce, or an area business and request their sponsorship and support.

 - Consider applying for grants by contacting your local government or reaching out to other agencies that have already received funding.
 For instance, the Criminal Justice Department or Department of Public Safety may have distributed funds into mental health agencies or programs for mentoring youth, character development, leadership training, et cetera.

 - Share Paul with another school in your area on the same day.
 By partnering, the time block and investment in his services will be split in half for each group.
 He can speak at your school in the morning and a neighboring school in the afternoon.

 - Contact your school’s PTA/PTO and share your plans.
 Request funding for Paul to provide a presentation to parents on the same day he speaks to your school personnel or students.

 - Contact an area business, your community’s chamber of commerce, or a private donor and request their sponsorship and support.